 It was very difficult to pick a winner out of these two as they are two high-performance exchanges, each bringing some quality products to the industry.
 At first glance, KuCoin has a larger user base, better trading volume, better asset support, and one of the most multi-functional NFT marketplaces available.

 OKX, on the other hand, has significantly more robust security protocols in place, a nicer interface and a self-custodial web wallet that KuCoin does not match.

 When it comes to things like a launchpad, derivatives trading, margin trading, trading fees, and Earn products, these two are neck in neck.
-We dive deeper into the fierce competition between these two as they battle for similar market share in this article:
+We dive deeper into the fierce competition between these two as they battle for similar market share in our KuCoin vs OKX comparison article:

 KuCoin vs Bitget

-This regulatory framework leads to Bitget being the better choice out of these two for those seeking regulatory compliance, and it also features a fantastic copy trading hub.
-Though KuCoin still has an edge when it comes to greater asset support, a superior selection of tradeable instruments, an NFT marketplace, and a better-stocked launchpad, but Bitget is the better platform for copy trading and users who need fiat withdrawal support.
+KuCoin still has an edge when it comes to greater asset support, a superior selection of tradeable instruments, an NFT marketplace, and a better-stocked launchpad, but Bitget is the better platform for copy trading and users who need fiat withdrawal support.

-Read more about how these two stack up in the following article:
+Read more about how these two stack up in the KuCoin vs Bitget comparison article.

 KuCoin vs Binance

 KuCoin vs Binance is one of the most searched comparisons online as these two platforms are absolute beasts when it comes to asset offering and product support.
 Most exchanges do not come close to offering the sheer number crypto-centric products as these two, so naturally, people are looking for which one is better suited for them.